LanceDB provides a comprehensive suite of indexing strategies to optimize query performance across diverse workloads:

 # distance_type='cosine', num_indices=None)

-Binary vectors are useful for applications that use hash-based retrieval, fingerprinting, or any scenario where data can be represented as bits.
+Binary vectors are useful for hash-based retrieval, fingerprinting, or any scenario where data can be represented as bits.

-• Store them as fixed-size binary data - they are stored as uint8 arrays (every 8 bits are stored as a byte)
+• Store as fixed-size binary data (uint8 arrays, with 8 bits per byte)

 • Use Hamming distance for similarity search